githubnext/copilot-workspace-user-manual/overview.md

 [Copilot Workspace](https://githubnext.com/projects/copilot-workspace/) is a _task-centric_ AI assistant.
 Each day as a developer you start with a task, and make the journey to explore, understand, refine, and complete that task, a journey that can be exciting, challenging, fascinating, and rewarding.
 Copilot Workspace takes this journey with you, every step of the way — the journey from task to working code.

-Copilot Workspace is built on a set of core principles that guide its design and development:
+Copilot Workspace is built on a set of principles that guide its design and development:

 * Copilot Workspace is _contextual_.
 It is deeply integrated with GitHub, and is aware of the context of your task — the repository, the issue, the pull request.